 While it is required to report dog bites, it does not necessarily mean that the dog in question will be immediately impounded.
 Sacramento County officials will first investigate what happened and decide from there what needs to happen with the dog.
 Each case is different, so there is no one answer to this question.

 Were You Attacked By a Dog in Sacramento, CA?
 Contact Us

 At Tiemann Law Firm, we have won millions of dollars in settlements for our personal injury clients, including those who were victims of dog bite attacks.
 If you were attacked by a dog in Sacramento or the surrounding areas of California, then you may be entitled to recover damages from the owner for your injuries, pain and suffering, and more.

 If you are concerned about legal fees, our team does not collect a dime from you until you have won your case.
 We offer a free, no-obligation case review with our attorneys.
-Give us a call now at (916) 999-9000 so we can schedule your consultation and get you the information you need to help you with your dog bite claim.
+Give us a call now at (916) 999-9000 or contact us online so we can schedule your consultation and get you the information you need to help you with your dog bite claim.
 We are ready to help you and fight for your rights, so you can obtain the compensation you deserve.